 \subsection{Next Location Prediction}

-Next location prediction is essentially about sequence modeling since successive location visits are usually correlated \cite{cheng2013you,zhang2014lore}.
-Traditional \textsc{Mc}-based methods often incorporate other techniques, such as matrix factorization \cite{rendle2010factorizing} and activity-based modeling \cite{mo2021individual}, to capture mobility patterns and make predictions.
-However, \textsc{Mc}-based methods are limited in capturing long-term dependencies or predicting \textit{exploratvie} human mobility.
+Next location prediction is essentially about sequence modeling since the next location visit is usually dependent on the previous one \cite{cheng2013you,zhang2014lore}.
+Traditional \textsc{Mc}-based methods often incorporate other techniques, such as matrix factorization \cite{rendle2010factorizing} and activity-based modeling \cite{mo2021individual}, for enhanced prediction performance.
+However, they are limited in capturing long-term dependencies or predicting \textit{explorative} human mobility.